crazko/romanvesely.com/src/content/posts/2023-12-23-tiddlywiki-plugin-krystal.md

 ---
 title: Krystal, a TiddlyWiki plugin
 publishedDate: 2023-12-24
-description: A lightweight plugin for TiddlyWiki that changes its vertical "story river" to a horizontal one.
+description: A lightweight plugin for TiddlyWiki that changes its vertical story river to a horizontal one.
 label: project
 ---